 He is the medical director of Rejuvenate, the first spa at the Mayo Clinic for Innovation, which explores the impact of the indoor environment on wellness.
 His work has thrust him to the forefront of the conventional field of Integrative Medicine, which combines the best of conventional treatments with the best complementary therapies backed by evidence.

-Studying Animal-Assisted Therapy Visits
+Research on Animal-Assisted Therapy Visits